function61/buildbot/README.md

 TODO / roadmap
 --------------

-- Push additional tags like at the same time (think exact revision tag AND "latest" release)
+- Push additional tags at the same time (think exact revision tag AND "latest" release)
 - instead of SSH connectivity, implement as HTTP API?
 The hardest part would be streaming stdout/stderr while build progresses, and return code at the end.